PowerShell/DscResource.Tests/README.md

 ## Git and Unicode

 By default git treats [unicode files as binary files](http://stackoverflow.com/questions/6855712/why-does-git-treat-this-text-file-as-a-binary-file).
-You may not notice it if your client (like VS or GitHub for Windows) takes care of such convertion.
+You may not notice it if your client (like VS or GitHub for Windows) takes care of such conversion.
 History with Unicode files is hardly usable from command line `git`.

 ```